mustafalii/Purplemana-Dashboard/README.md

 ```

 ## Note:
 You will need a google service account, and your own creds.json file that is used in driveUploader.py.
 You must also share the relevant files on your drive with the service account.
+Once you have the creds.json file, put in the same directory as the python files, and make the associated changes in driveUploader.py and dashboard.py